gdscbpdc/GDSC_BPDC_Webpage/docs/2022-2023/13_Prompt_Engineering.md

 ## Competition Link

 Make sure to create a hackerrank account, if you don't already have one.
-The timer starts once you view the first question.
 All the best!

 [Click here](https://www.hackerrank.com/gdsc-prompt-engineering) to start now!